Saab 210

 The Saab 210 is an approximately 70% scale research prototype for the double-delta configuration of the Saab 35 Draken supersonic fighter.
-Although never officially named anything but Draken by Saab, it soon became known by its unofficial nickname Lilldraken (Little Dragon) after the first flight of the prototype of the Saab 35.
+It became known by the unofficial nickname Lilldraken (Little Dragon or Little Kite).
 Its first flight was on 21 January 1952.

+Naming

+The 210 retrospectively gained the unofficial name Lilldraken from the larger Type 35 Draken which it led to.
+The Swedish word "Draken" has a double meaning, translating either as "The Dragon" or "The Kite".
+It is said that the name was derived from the appearance of the prototype Type 35, like a paper kite, when seen from above.

 Design and development

 Under designer Erik Bratt, in the early 1950s Saab were developing a double-delta configuration for a proposed supersonic jet fighter.
 The configuration was novel and highly advanced, so a small aerodynamic test aircraft, the Type 210, was built to investigate its low-speed flight characteristics.

 210 or 210A

 The tailless double-delta wing extended almost to the front of the 210, with the integral wing root air intakes positioned just behind a small nose.
 The 210 also featured a protruding bubble canopy, a swept tail fin and semi-retractable tricycle undercarriage.
-By now the fighter was designated the J 35 Draken and the diminutive test aircraft soon became known as the "Lildraken".
+By now the fighter was designated the J 35 Draken and the diminutive test aircraft soon became known as the "Lilldraken".
 Jet power was provided by a 1,000 lb class Armstrong Siddeley Adder engine.

 The 210 was taken up for its maiden flight by Bengt Olow, on 21 January 1952.
 It subsequently undertook extensive flight testing, before undergoing modification for a second phase.